aadilmallick/my-notes-docusaurus/docs/AWS/AWS-local-testing.md

 |`--merge <strategy>`|How the loaded state combines with running state.
 One of `account-region-merge` (default), `overwrite`, `service-merge`.|
 |`--dry-run`|Preview the resource additions and modifications the load would produce, per service, without changing any state.
 Supported for `pod:` refs only; requires a running emulator (it does not auto-start one).|
 |`--profile <name>`|AWS profile to read S3 credentials from (used only for `s3://` sources).
 Defaults to `AWS_*` env vars, then `AWS_PROFILE`.|

+Want finer control when loading?
+Use the `--merge` flag:

+- `--merge service-merge` combines new resources without overwriting
+- `--merge overwrite` wipes the running state before loading
+- `--merge account-region-merge` (the default) lets the snapshot win on overlapping resources

+In depth:

 - `account-region-merge` (default): the snapshot wins on any `(service, account, region)` overlap.
 - `overwrite`: running state is reset first, then the snapshot is imported onto a clean state.